DeeboyEdx/speech2input/README.md

   - a Google Assistant device
     - and an [IFTTT](https://ifttt.com/) account
       - with applicable applet(s)
+    > [!WARNING]
+    > Thanks to Google's decision, the IFTTT route no longer supports variables or "ingredients"[^7] in its commands so applets must be hard-coded.

 ## Setup
 1. **Create Pushbullet Account**: Go to [pushbullet.com](https://www.pushbullet.com/).